BuxOrg/bux-cli/docs/commands/buxcli.md

 ## buxcli

-Command line app for interacting with BUX
+Command line app for interacting with a BUX database or server

 ### Synopsis